MaDHouSe79/mh-vehiclemodels/readme.md

 - you can use this to save in to a database.

 # Install
-- make sure you start this resources before qc-core or esx
+- make sure you start this resources before qb or esx framework

 # Example `GetModelName` function
 -- Use this if a spawnname does nog match with the one you want.